royhanmardista/lets-todo/README.md

 ## Description

-this webite works similarly with todoist.com and trello.com, but only small portions of their fitures is implemented here.
-Basiclly an authenticated user are allowed to crate a project, add tasks to the project then invite new member to complete the project together, user can also create task without creating project.
+this webite works similarly with todoist.com and trello.com, but only a portion of their fitures is implemented here.
+Basically an authenticated user are allowed to crate a project, add tasks to the project then invite new member to complete the project together, user can also create task without creating project.

 ## API documentation